Blood Python (Python brongersmai)

 Notes: We caught another wild blood python on a rubber plantation just like this one.
 When catching this species one must be sure about the grip from the time grabbed because as short as it is, it is full of muscle.
 Though this snake appears fat, it is muscle.
 It is exceptionally strong when pulling out of a hold.

-This snake can change the color of it’s head from dark to light gray.
+This snake can change the color of its head from dark to light gray.

 The skin of these snakes is highly prized and they are hunted because of it.
 Their numbers are shrinking because they are killed for their meat and skins.
 Over 60,000 blood pythons and short-tailed python skins are taken each year.